-ESAI Postgraduate Researcher of the Year 2024 was launched at Environ 2024, SETU Waterford.
+(ESAI Postgraduate Researcher of the Year 2025 will be launched at Environ 2025, UCD.)

 Please note: